UniMath/agda-unimath/src/structured-types/medial-magmas.lagda.md

 ### Medial H-spaces are commutative and associative

-As the homotopy showing `M` is medial is structure rather than a property, so too should these commutators and associators be thought of as structure.
-In principle, one may hope for an infinite tower of coherences showing `M` to be something like an `E_∞` space.
-This we do not formalize, as the coherence problem for internal higher-algebraic structures in homotopy type theory remains an open problem, but we note it for the interested reader.
+In traditional set-level mathematics, the carrier type for a magma is assumed to be a set, in which case being medial is a property of a magma rather than structure.
+In the absence of this assumption, there may be several homotopies witnessing medial-ness of `M`, and thus the commutators and associators defined below are not necessarily unique and should be thought of as additional structure on `M`, potentially subject to coherence conditions and so on.

 ```agda
 module _